kedro-org/kedro/docs/source/deployment/databricks.md

 ### 10. Running Kedro-Viz on Databricks

-Currently, if you try to run `%run_viz` on Databricks it will only display the below:
+Currently, if you try to run `%run_viz` on Databricks it will only display the below instead of running the Kedro-Viz app in the notebook.

 ```console
 <IPython.core.display.HTML object>
 ```
-Instead of running the Kedro-Viz app in the notebook.

 While we fix this issue,  we have a temporary workaround which involves you setting up a R Shiny application to run Kedro-Viz on Databricks.

 To run Kedro-Viz, first run the below command in your Databricks notebook: